Sterile neutrino Dark Matter in the minimal Dirac Seesaw: Phenomenology

 In Fig.~\ref{fig:Corr_MN1_theta} we show the results of our parameter scan.
 The blue points correspond to underabundant DM ($\Omega h^2 < 0.1126$), the grey points to overabundant ($\Omega h^2 > 0.1246$) and the black points are cosmologically viable ($0.1126 < \Omega h^2 < 0.1246$), as inferred from Planck satellite data at the $3 \sigma$ level~\cite{Planck:2018vyg}.
 In the left panel, we show the parameter space in the $(M_{N_1},\theta_{L1})$ plane fixing $\theta_R$ to a very small value, $\theta_R=10^{-10}$, so that DM is entirely produced through interactions involving $\theta_L$.
 The region above the red line is excluded by X-ray astrophysical searches.
 From Table~\ref{tab:relic_channels}, where the relative contribution from different decay channels producing $N_1$ is shown for comparison, we can see that the dominant production channel is the $W^\pm$ decay.
 The results show that X-rays exclude almost the entire DM-allowed parameter space with masses larger than $\sim 10^{-4}$ GeV.
 The right panel shows the parameter space in the $(M_{N_1},\theta_{R1})$ plane choosing $\theta_L=10^{-15}$.
 In this case, DM is entirely produced through interactions involving $\theta_R$ (see Table~\ref{tab:relic_channels}), $h$ and $H$ decays being the dominant production channels.
 These are usually suppressed in Majorana sterile neutrino DM models due to the tight constraint on the mixing angle.
 However, in our Dirac seesaw framework, these decays can be enhanced by $\theta_R$.
 Since the decay $N \to \nu \gamma$ occurs through a $W$ loop, $\theta_R$ remains unconstrained from X-ray observations.
+Sub-leading effects involving $\theta_R$ can arise through chirality-flipping mass insertions, induced left-handed mixings from mass matrix diagonalization, or higher-loop corrections.
+These contributions are suppressed by factors of $m_\nu/m_N\sim 10^{-9}-10^{-8}$ at the amplitude level, leading to decay-rate suppressions of order $10^{-18}-10^{-16}$, while two-loop and RG-induced effects are further suppressed to roughly $10^{-23}-10^{-21}$.
+Therefore, the dependence of the X-ray decay on the right-handed mixing angle is phenomenologically negligible.
 Hence, it is possible to obtain the correct DM relic density even for comparatively large mass scales.
+At these masses, sterile-neutrino dark matter evades the stringent constraints from cosmological observations of structure formation.
+In particular, phase-space density considerations in dwarf galaxies~\cite{Tremaine:1979we,Boyarsky:2008ju,Merle:2015vzu,Abazajian:2017tcc} impose a conservative lower bound of $m_N \gtrsim 2$ keV.
+This bound can be further strengthened by Lyman-$\alpha$ forest observations, potentially reaching $m_N\sim 30$ keV~\cite{Yeche:2017upn}.